 The first 10-15 minutes of the drive were abuzz with excitement.
 Somewhere between the wind blowing in my hair, Indian pop music blasting from the jeep radio and my comrade Zeeshan dancing and singing along to add to the hilarity of it all, I was completely amazed by the epic mountain ranges we were surrounded by.

-“Save your camera battery” yelled the driver in Urdu which was then translated by Zeeshan, as he insisted there were better views further up the road.
 I began to relax in to my seat and enjoy the views, right when we turned a bend and entered a much more narrow, steep, and gut-wrenching section of the road that we later learned would take us almost the entire (one hour) journey up to the base for the hike to Fairy Meadows.

 Some hour later the road plateaus and we enter an oasis of greenery, horses feeding, chickens running wild and school children running to grasp out jeep and hang off the sides.
 The driver asks us not to film the village out of respect for the local people who very likely welcome many guests to their corner of the world daily, as the road to Fairy Meadows has become a bucket list destination for travellers to Northern Pakistan (though in the scheme of things tourism in the country is still very low).

 We stop for lunch at the base of the hike to Fairy Meadows which takes somewhere between 90 minutes and 2.5 hours, depending on your hiking ability.
-Altitude peaks at 3,400 metres when you arrive at Fairy Meadows, creeping higher if you choose to hike to the Nanga Parbat base camp (another 10 or so hours and advised to be undertaken the following day).
+Altitude peaks at 3,400 meters when you arrive at Fairy Meadows, creeping higher if you choose to hike to the Nanga Parbat base camp (another 10 or so hours and advised to be undertaken the following day).

 Arriving at Fairy Meadows feels like somewhat of a mirage after running our of drinking water before the hike had even commenced – but within minutes of arriving the local hosts are rushing to provide chai tea and water provisions.